CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/plotting.rst

 Supported devices can have certain signals/sensor data plotted in real-time without any additional configuration.
 To get started, click on the :guilabel:`Plot` button in the top right navigation bar.

-.. tip:: Plotting is supported in both Phoenix 5 and Phoenix Pro.
+.. tip:: Plotting is supported in both Phoenix 5 and Phoenix 6.

 .. image:: images/plot-page-button-location.png
    :width: 50%